kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Fragments of a Faith Forgotten.md

 >
 > and I will pass them on.

-##### The Peratae
+#### The Peratae

 Hippolytus says that the mysteries symbolized by the serpent are at the core of all Gnosticism.
 Although he doesn't fully understand these mysteries, as shown by his comments, we agree with him, as we have tried to explain.
 He then discusses the Peratae, whose Mysteries (which he calls "blasphemy against Christ") had been kept secret for many years.
 Other sources tell us that this school existed before Clement of Alexandria.

 The Peratae's system was based on sidereal considerations and the ancient Chaldaean star-cult tradition.
 In Book IV, Hippolytus tried to refute the Chaldaean system of the star-spheres.
 While he made some good points against the common astrology of the time, he didn't affect the mysterious doctrine of the septenary spheres, whose secret the empirical astrologers had long lost and replaced with the physical planets.

 Hippolytus focused on the Peratic school in his critique of astrologers and mathematicians.
 He admitted he had no practical knowledge of these fields but directed readers to the fourth book of his "Philosophumena" for an overview of astrology from a Church perspective.
 According to the Peratic school, the universe was symbolized by a circle enclosing a triangle.
 The triangle represented three primary divisions: the ingenerable, self-generable, and generable worlds.

 They believed in three aspects of the Logos, or three Gods, Logoi, Minds, or Men.
 When the world-process was complete, the Saviour descended from the ingenerable world, embodying a perfected man with a threefold nature, body, and power, encompassing all potentialities from the three divisions of the universe.
 This aligns with the Pauline phrase: "It pleased Him that in him should dwell all fullness (pleroma) bodily."
 The seeds of all potentialities come from the ingenerable and self-generable worlds into the generable world.

 Hippolytus then mentions the founders of the Peratic school: a certain Euphrates (whom Origen identified as the founder of the Ophites mentioned by Celsus around 175 A.D.) and Celbes, also referred to as Acembes and Ademes.
 He goes on to discuss Chaldaean art and indicates that he will quote various Peratic treatises to show similarities with Chaldaean ideas.

 The Savior has both a human and a cosmic task to perform.
 The cosmic task involves separating the good from the bad among the celestial powers and influences.
 This aspect of salvation is also highlighted in the Pistis Sophia treatise, which we will discuss later.
 The "wars in heaven" come before the battle between good and evil on earth.
 The text that Hippolytus quotes from is clearly a Gnostic commentary on an ancient Babylonian or Syrian creation story, which the commentator tries to explain using Greek mythology.
 The beginning of this mysterious treatise reads:

-"I am the voice awakening from sleep in the world of night.
+> I am the voice awakening from sleep in the world of night.
 Now, I begin to expose the power that comes from Chaos.
 It is the power of the deep slime, which raises the clay of the imperishable vast moist principle, the whole force of the water-colored convulsion, always moving, supporting the steady, and checking the unsteady.
-It is the faithful steward of the path of the aethers, rejoicing in what streams forth from the twelve founts of the Law, the power that takes its form from the impression of the invisible waters above."
+It is the faithful steward of the path of the aethers, rejoicing in what streams forth from the twelve founts of the Law, the power that takes its form from the impression of the invisible waters above.

 This power is called Thalassa, evidently the Thalatth (Tiamat), or World-Mother, of the Babylonians.
 The twelve sources are also called twelve mouths or pipes through which the world-powers pour hissing.
 This power is surrounded by a twelve-sided pyramid, or dodecahedron, which should prompt astrologers to reconsider their "signs of the zodiac."

 Hippolytus' quotations and summary here are very unclear and need a detailed analysis that has not been done yet.
 He tells us that the information comes from a treatise about the formal or generative world, called "The Proasteioi up to the Aether."
 This means the hierarchies of powers up to the aether, likely shown in diagrams with concentric circles—"proasteion" refers to the space around a city's walls.
 Hippolytus notes the similarity between astrological symbolism and the teachings of this Gnostic school, calling it astrology turned into allegory, or more accurately, cosmogony turned into theology.